ethanschafstall/innoweeks2024-grp19/README.md

-# AppName
+# PLACEHOLDERNAME

 ## Overview

-**PLACEHOLDER** makes it easy to share your current mood and emotions with friends and family.
+**PLACEHOLDERNAME** makes it easy to share your current mood and emotions with friends and family.
 The app allows you to journal your feelings and visualize them over time.

 ## Features